 BFE has adopted an ethics policy that applies to all supervised persons of BFE except for items specifically identified as being applicable only to access persons.
 All employees, officers, and directors of BFE (or any person performing similar functions) are subject to BFE's supervision and control and are considered Supervised Persons.

-This includes registered and non-registered persons but does not include independent contractors.
+This includes registered and non-registered persons, including the affiliated advisors and support staff who are independent contractors of BFE.
 Certain categories of associated persons are considered under the policy to be "access persons" within the meaning of Rule 204A-1 of the Investment Adviser's Act of 1940.